My Dad Brandished a Knife at Me Today

 But, after questioning me, he said he would need to hear my parents' side of the story first before making an arrest.
 This lie is typical of the Carver County Sheriff's Office.
 I told him my parents just lie to the police and that my version of events is 100 percent true (and it is).
 Additionally, I told him that within the past week my dad said he could call Carver County Sheriff Jason Kamerud any time he wants and make up a crime, so he can have the sheriff "haul [my] ass out of [his] house."
 (I did also report this threat to the police after it happened.)
 For what it's worth, deputies with the Carver County Sheriff's Office have told me that kicking someone out of his or her house is a civil matter, not a criminal one.

-I have talked to Deputy Smith numerous times on the phone tonight, and all he can do is lie, lie, and lie.
+I have talked to Deputy Smith numerous times on the phone tonight, and all he can do is lie.
 It seems the Carver County Sheriff's Office is nothing more than the private security force for the cult-like religion Eckankar—of which I have never been a member but am reasonably certain my parents, brother, and fellow citizens of Chanhassen are.

 My dad says he can do whatever he wants in our house, and so far that is the case.
 I have reported my family's crimes against me hundreds of times, I'm sure, to the police over the years.
 If I ever have a suspicious death in Chanhassen, you can be reasonably certain it was my family murdering me and Carver County attempting to cover it up.
-My brother, Marcus Lee Scribner ("Marc Scribner"), attempted to murder me in an ambush and strangulation on the night of my dad's birthday in 2012; my mom said on Good Friday this year, for the first time, that my brother was, in fact, trying to murder me.
+My brother, Marcus Lee "Marc" Scribner, attempted to murder me in an ambush and strangulation on the night of my dad's birthday in 2012; my mom said on Good Friday this year, for the first time, that my brother was, in fact, trying to murder me.

 Yet I remain hopeful that my life will improve soon.
 My previous psychiatrist, whom I saw for five years, said I should tell myself "I am a good person" when I feel stressed.
 Sometimes it's all I can think about.